anthony-hopkins/django_postgresql_docker_start/README.md

 ```

 ## How it all works!
-Now that you have a project structure to develop code in you can run the following to initialize your django environment and ensure everything is healthy
+Now that you have a project structure to develop code in you can run the following to initialize your Django environment and ensure everything is healthy
 ```
 docker-compose up
 ```
 * This will build and start the Django application.
 The provided output if successful will tell you to visit 0.0.0.0:8000.
 * To verify the application built successfully in the container and all went well you can visit: http://127.0.0.1:8000
 * If you see the default django landing page you know everything went well!
 You are now ready to start writing your own Django apps!
+* In order to change your database settings you need to change the environment variables within the docker-compose.yml file located at the root of the project.
+* Currently only PostgreSQL is supported by this process.
+You really shouldn't need another database for most projects.

-Simply add Django logic to the django project directory through new modules and files/directories and run "docker-compose up" to
+Simply add Django logic to the Django project directory through new modules and files/directories and run "docker-compose up" to
 test your changes.
 Your code will be injected into the container ecosystem and ran from there.
 This allows easy deployment and collaboration!

 ## Authors